Open-Systems-Pharmacology/Suite/README.md

 ## Software installation

-How to install setups for the Open Systems Pharmacology Software Suite with PK-Sim® and MoBi®
+How to install setups for the Open Systems Pharmacology Suite with PK-Sim® and MoBi®

-If you would like to install the Software from scratch:

 1. Download the Software Setup and install it on your computer

   Make sure you are provided with administrator rights; these are required!
 2. Download PK-Sim Express Gene Expression Database and copy to a folder accessible for all users.
-3. Configure PK-Sim Gene Expression Database (for details view OSP Suite manual chapter 10 „PK-Sim Options“)
+3. Configure PK-Sim Gene Expression Database (for details view the Open Systems Pharmacology Suite manual chapter 10 „PK-Sim Options“)

 ## System Requirements